Seeed-Studio/LED_Bar_Suli/README.md

 This is a Suli-Compatible Library, You Should Download Suli for your platform, please refer to [https://github.com/Seeed-Studio/Suli](https://github.com/Seeed-Studio/Suli "Suli")

-If can't find Suli for your platform, please contract us, If you can port it yourself and pull request to us, We'll be appreciated.
+If you can't find Suli for your platform, please contract us, If you can port it yourself and pull request to us, We'll be appreciated.

 ***For Arduino:***

-Just like you use the other Library, What's different is you should download Suli for Arduino First.
+Just like you use the other Library, What's different is you should download Suli for Arduino First, remember that just Suli for Arduino, the others should be deleted.

 ***For non-Arduino Platform:***